microsoft/ETW2JSON/README.md

 ## Does it understand Kernel, .NET EventSource, XPERF, etc. events?

-ETW2JSON is built upon [ETWDeserializer](http://github.com/ETWTools/ETWDeserializer), a library that understands Windows MOF Classes events, Windows Vista Manifest events and EventSource .NET events.
+ETW2JSON is a library that understands Windows MOF Classes events, Windows Vista Manifest events and EventSource .NET events.
 It also understands events that XPERF (WPR) adds as part of its merging process (to give PDB information) for profiler tools like the Windows Performance Recorder.

 ## Example output